hkupty/lift/README.md

 This also opens up the possibility to writing your own runners or community-based solutions.

-Architecturally speaking, a `runner` is a separated process which will take as arguments the paths to the files containing the output of its dependencies, one for each dependency, in json.

-It is expected to output a json document containing its output for any other step to consume.
+Architecturally speaking, a runner is a program that Lift executes to fulfill a step.
+It takes JSON metadata from its dependencies and returns a JSON result describing its output.

-This must _not_ include the binary artifacts, if any, but should include the paths to such files.
+Those json files must _not_ include the binary artifacts, if any, but should include the paths to such files.

 ### 🫂 CI-Friendly